tzeikob/dense-subgraph-miner/README.md

 mvn clean package
 ```

-In the `target/` forlder you will find the `dense-subgraph-miner-<version>.jar` file as well as two folders, the `config/` containing the configuration files and the `lib/` as the classpath containing all the external libraries the project depends on.
+In the `target/` forlder you will find the `dense-subgraph-miner-<version>.jar` file as well as the `lib/` classpath folder containing all the external libraries the project depends on.

 ## Build as a Library ##
 Dense subgraph miner currently does not offering any public maven repository, so in order to use it as an external dependency in another project you have to clone and install it in your local maven repository,